Strata By-Laws

 (m) place, or permit any occupant of his or her strata lot or any visitor or invitee of the owner or occupant to place, any signs, billboards, notices or other advertising matter of any kind on, or visible from, the exterior of a strata lot;

-(n) without the prior written approval of the council, place or install, or permit any occupant of his or her strata lot or a visitor or invitee of the owner or occupant to place or install any indoor-outdoor carpeting or outdoor fireplace on any patio, balcony, deck, roof deck or terrace, or place any items on any patio, balcony, deck, roof deck or terrace except free-standing, self-contained planter boxes, summer furniture and accessories, barbecues, hibachis or cooking devices (of a type permitted hereunder) and heaters, and, without limiting the generality of the foregoing, no hot tub or similar device will be installed on any patio, balcony, deck, roof deck or terrace without the prior written approval of the council;
+(n) without the prior written approval of the council, place or install, or permit any occupant of his or her strata lot or a visitor or invitee of the owner or occupant to place or install any indoor-outdoor carpeting and tiling or outdoor fireplace on any patio, balcony, deck, roof deck or terrace, or place any items on any patio, balcony, deck, roof deck or terrace except free- standing, self-contained planter boxes, summer furniture and accessories, barbecues, hibachis or cooking devices (of a type permitted hereunder) and heaters, and, without limiting the generality of the foregoing, no hot tub or similar device will be installed on any patio, balcony, deck, roof deck or terrace without the prior written approval of the council;

 (o) install, or permit any occupant of his or her strata lot or a visitor or invitee of the owner or occupant to install, any hanging plants or baskets or other hanging items within three feet of a patio, balcony, deck, roof deck or terrace railing line;